mdmogli/puppet-exam-prep/content/Orchestration/bolt.md

 [INDEX](../../README.md)

 ## Overview:
 opensource orchestation tool that allows us to run ad-hoc commands, tasks and plans.
 Bolt use SSH as a default transport mech.
 In order to run bolt without user/pass, ssh pubkey is needed, bolt will use the key stored in ~/.ssh/.
+No PE infra is needed.

 Main configuration file: ~/puppetlabs/bolt/bolt.yaml